Jayvious/SkyHigh/README.md

 ###### This is a form that can be used to add a new student directly to the Salesforce database.

 ##### Graduation Progress Page:
-###### A page that shows a number of statistics for students at the school, such as their current GPA, student counselor, and whether or not they have been approved for graduation
+###### A page that shows a number of statistics for students at the school, such as their current GPA, student counselor, and whether or not they have been approved for graduation.
+There are features that will change the color of certain texts to visually represent criteria that has been met on that field so users can easily see the proper representations of the list view.

 ##### Teacher Schedule Page:
 ###### A page that displays a list of teachers, with a link to their respective schedules.
 Each schedule displays the teacher's schedule for the current day, as well as their overall schedule.